hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/connections.md

 on your particular service mesh different tags will probably be used.
 With Consul the public listener for a service is by default listening on port `20000` so we can use this to filter our metrics.

-You should have query that looks something like the following.
+You should have a query that looks something like the following.

 ```javascript
 envoy_listener_downstream_cx_active{service="api", envoy_listener_address=~".*_20000"}